-If you have trouble knowing when enough is enough call on a friend you trust to hold you accountable and if you feel your partying is really getting out of control, do not be afraid to ask for help.
-Your advisors and professors, the college nurse or on campus counselor are all there to help you succeed.
+If you have trouble knowing when enough is enough call on a friend you trust to hold you accountable and if you feel your party is really getting out of control, do not be afraid to ask for help.
+Your advisors and professors, the college nurse or the on-campus counselor are all there to help you succeed.
 Don’t be afraid to ask.

 Knowing When to Say No

 It can be hard to say no – especially when you are in the moment.
 If you’re going to a party or out to the clubs and you know that you may take things too far – whether that’s drinking or staying out too late – take a friend with you to hold you accountable.